 When I visited Valencia, I joined a two-hour walking tour

-Joining an organised tour can be a fabulous way to become acquainted with a new city, and to benefit from your guide’s local tips.
+Joining an organised tour can be a fabulous way to become acquainted with a new city, and benefit from your guide’s local tips.
 And if you are travelling alone, especially as a first-time solo traveller, it’s an excellent way to meet people.

 I use and highly recommend using GetYourGuide to source and book day excursions.
 Not only does the platform offer an extensive selection of tours from independent operators, but there is also a very generous cancellation policy.